Great to have you, Rush Limboy, here behind the Golden EIB.

 I fix things.

-We're gonna straighten it out.
+We're going to straighten it out.

-When you hear about the tough phone calls I'm having, don't worry about it.
+Believe me, when you hear about the tough phone calls I'm having, don't worry about it.

 Just don't worry about it.